rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

      unfunded liabilities tied up in derivative
      schemes.

-    An investor may refer to
+    As a result, an investor may refer to
-     Bentleys, or bottles of Cristal, as more convenient units than dollars.
+     Bentleys, or bottles of Cristal,
+     or other high value items, as more convenient units than dollars.

     > I'm not going to sweat over this 50 Cristal client when there's 5 Bentleys on the other line.